 The car park is about 100m from the site entrance along a road with a gentle downhill slope and through a gate.

-Entry is through a door with a ramp on either side of the threshold.
-Space is restricted inside, but the floor is level.
+- The ticket office is entered through a door with a ramp either side.
+Space is restricted, but the floor is level

-The dovecot is 173m from the visitor centre and down 5 steps (with handrail).
+- The doocot is 173m from the visitor centre and down 5 steps (with handrail).
 Its doorway is low (136cm) and narrow (70cm).
-Entry to the dovecot is over a small threshold and down two steps.
+Entry to the dovecot is over a small threshold and down two steps

-The route to the castle with the fewest steps is about 250m from the visitor centre, over bound gravel paths.
-There are three large stone steps and 1 timber step (with handrail) onto the steeply sloping drawbridge.
+- The castle drawbridge is about 250m from the visitor centre, over bound gravel paths.
+There are three large stone steps and one timber step with a handrail onto the drawbridge which has a steep gradient

-A straight flight of eight wooden steps and three stone steps leads up to the first floor, consisting of the Great Hall, Kitchen and Portcullis Chamber
+- A straight flight of eight wooden steps and three stone steps leads up to the first floor, consisting of the Great Hall, Kitchen and Portcullis Chamber

 There are public toilets next to the car park.

-Nearest adapted toilet is on Quality Street, North Berwick.
+Nearest adapted toilets are on Quality Street, North Berwick.